google-deepmind/mujoco/doc/programming/samples.rst

 values, and saves them into a raw data file that can then be converted into a movie file with tools such as ffmpeg.
 The rendering is simplified compared to :ref:`simulate.cc <saSimulate>` because there is no user interaction, visualization options or timing; instead we simply render with the default settings as fast as possible.
-The dimensions and number of multi-samples for the offscreen buffer are specified in the MuJoCo model, while the simulation duration, frames-per- second to be rendered (usually much less than the physics simulation rate), and output file name are specified as command-line arguments.
-For example, a 5 second animation at 60 frames per second is created with:
+The dimensions and number of multi-samples for the offscreen buffer are specified in the MuJoCo model with the visual/global/{offwidth,offheight}
+attributes, while the simulation duration, frames-per-second to be rendered (usually much less than the physics simulation rate), and output file name are specified as command-line arguments.

 .. code-block:: Shell

      record humanoid.xml 5 60 rgb.out

-The default humanoid.xml model specifies offscreen rendering with 800x800 resolution.
+The default humanoid.xml model specifies offscreen rendering with 2560x1440 resolution.
 With this information in hand, we can compress the (large) raw date file into a playable movie file:

 .. code-block:: Shell
      ffmpeg -f rawvideo -pixel_format rgb24 -video_size 2560x1440